te5in/CodeGra.de/docs/user/autotest/overview.rst

-AutoTest Overview
+AutoTest
 ================================

-AutoTest is the CodeGrade's highly flexible and highly customizable Automatic Grading Environment.
+AutoTest is CodeGrade's highly flexible and highly customizable Automatic Grading Environment.
 With AutoTest you can fully configure a Virtual Machine to suit the needs of your assignments.
 Via the intuitive user interface you can easily create simple input/output tests or run custom programs or unit tests.